nagasudhirpulla/taming_python/blog/skills/wsl_python.md

 In this post we will learn
 * Set up python in Ubuntu inside WSL
-* Install multiple python versions using deadsnakes ppa
+* Setup multiple python versions using deadsnakes ppa
 * Run python in WSL (Windows Subsystem for Linux)
 * Visual Studio Code (VS Code) support for WSL
 * Set up virtual environments for python projects